sloria/ped/README.rst

 1.4.0 (unreleased)
 ------------------

+- Add ``--info`` argument for outputting name, file path, and line number of modules/functions/classes.
 - Fix: Support line numbers in gvim.

 1.3.0
 -----

-- If a class or function is passed, the editor will open up the file at the correct line number (supported in many major editors)
+- If a class or function is passed, the editor will open up the file at the correct line number (for supported editors).

 1.2.1
 -----